Anne Marie Martinozzi

 Anne Marie Martinozzi, Princess of Conti (1637 - 4 February 1672) was a French aristocrat and court official.
-She was a niece of King Louis XIV of France's chief minister Cardinal Mazarin, and the wife of Armand de Bourbon, Prince of Conti.
+She was a niece of King Louis XIV's chief minister Cardinal Mazarin, and the wife of Armand de Bourbon, Prince of Conti.
 She became the mother of the libertine François Louis, Prince of Conti, le Grand Conti.
 Her marriage to the Prince of Conti made her a princesse du Sang.
 She served as Surintendante de la Maison de la Reine for the queen dowager, Anne of Austria, between 1657 and 1666.

 Biography

 Anne Marie Martinozzi was born in Rome to Girolamo Martinozzi of Fano and Laura Margherita Mazzarini, the daughter of Pietro Mazzarini who served as a constable of Constable Colonna and Ortensia Bufalini.
-She was the elder sister of Jules Mazarin, who was Cardinal and Prime Minister during the minority of Louis XIV of France.
+She was the elder sister of Jules Mazarin, who was Cardinal and Prime Minister during the minority of Louis XIV.

 Her paternal grandparents were Vinzenco Martinozzi, who had served as Majordomo at the Court of Cardinal Francesco Barberini, and Margherita Marcolini.

 Anne Marie spent her childhood in Rome, where her father served as Mayor in the palace of the Roman Curia.
 In 1647, Anne-Marie and her Mancini cousins were summoned by Mazarin to France.While in France, Anne Marie and her cousins were placed under the protection of Anne of Austria, who even oversaw their education.

 Anne Marie's father died in 1650, and in 1653 her widowed mother took her younger daughter Laura with her and moved to Paris to live with her brother, Cardinal Mazarin.

 Anne-Marie and her female cousins, the Mancini sisters: Laura, Marie, Olympe, Hortense came to be known as the Mazarinettes by the French court.
 Mazarin managed to secure advantageous marriages for all of them.
 Anne Marie's sister Laura married Alfonso IV d'Este, Duke of Modena and her daughter (Anne Marie's niece) Mary of Modena, would be the future Queen of England when she married James II of England.

 Anne Marie was described as being possessed of a beautiful appearance, blonde hair, a sweet temper, generous, with a lot of wit and intelligence.
 Although generally considered gentle and modest, she sometimes had blunt manners that disconcerted and offended people.